Lincoln Silver Bowl

 6) Finally, if you ever see me make facial expressions during a round don’t get nervous.
 After debating for so many years you learn it’s hard to control them sometimes.
 Odds are you’re doing just fine :)

-Hopefully this helps y’all out, rock on ballers!
+Hopefully this helps y’all out

 Hi guys!
 My name is Zoe and I’m a former debater whose done her fair share of events.
 During high school, I competed in oratory and informative for my IE’s as well as public forum for 3 years and Lincoln Douglas my senior year, and I competed at the 2021 Nationals in Student Congress.